Derek585/Derek585/README.md

 - 👋 Hi, I’m @emoryH
-- 👀 I’m interested in microservice and system desin
+- 👀 I'm interested in microservices and system design.
-- 🌱 I’m currently learning JVM and Golang
+- 🤔 I’m currently learning JVM.
+- 💪 If I have enough time this year, I will learn Rust.

 <!---
 emoryH/emoryH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.